 - Is the idea of achieving your dreams worth taking on more risk?

-Potentially taking on more risk could keep you from achieving this dream of financial independence in 10 years.
-Your risk exposure could provide negative returns and you might have to save more or delay this gratification.
-However, taking on additional risks could unlock additional dreams.
+Despite the rosy rate of return conversation, potentially taking on more risk could keep you from achieving this dream of financial independence in 10 years.
+Your risk exposure could provide negative returns, and you might have to save more or delay this gratification.
+However, taking on additional risks could unlock other dreams.
 The only certainty is that your financial plan will need to be changed and regularly monitored.

 10 Actions To Take 10 Years Before Retirement

 In this paper we discuss 10 actions you should take to develop and deploy a successful long-term wealth plan.
 It will help you make decisions about your financial journey today and well into your retirement chapter.